Gut check: Why and how I worked off my belly

 “Your core is one of your weakest areas,” said Lau, who has the perfect personality for her job – she’s a friendly hard-ass with no poker face.

 I couldn’t do more than 30 pushups.
-My lugs buckled as I tried to squat 60 pounds.
+My legs buckled as I tried to squat 60 pounds.

 So Lau put me on a program filled with dead lifts, squats, presses and pushups.